Antaratma

+The film released on the occasion of Eid-ul-Fitr 2025.

 Synopsis

 A boy is very lonely.
 He has no one on earth.
 There are others, who do not want to understand him.
 His lover also does not understand his mind.
 The life of a boy named Prothom (Shakib Khan) is very difficult.
 There is no such thing as a lack of wealth, starting from the palace of Prothom, who lived a life of gloomy life, clinging to algae on the shelf of sorrow.
 There are only cries for love.
 Once upon a time, Prothom, who was poor in love, found another life.
 It can be called a dark world.